schoolofcities/urban-data-storytelling/urban-data-analytics/4-spatial-data-and-gis/spatial-data-and-gis.md

 To change the layer order, you can drag individual layers to be above or below any other layer in the *Layers* panel.

 Most vector data has associated attribute data, e.g. the number of a ward, the name of a library, etc. To view this data, right-click on a layer and then click on *Open Attribute Table*.
+In GIS, column names are often called "Fields"

 ### Styling data